sarathkumarsivan/pygithubctl/README.rst

 Options
 #######

---hostname:
+**--hostname:**
   Hostname of your GitHub enterprise server.
 This option is required for accessing enterprise GitHub server.

---auth_token:
+**--auth_token:**
   A personal access token to authenticate to GitHub server.
 This option is required if you are not using user credentials to authenticate the GitHub server.

---repository:
+**--repository:**
   Name of GitHub repository.
 Please make sure the value of repository is valid.
 This option is required.

---branch:
+**--branch:**
   Name of branch; a pointer to a snapshot of your changes.
 This option is required if no tag is specified.
 The master branch would be considered as the default value if no branch or tag is specified.

---tag:
+**--tag:**
   Name of tag; a version of a particular branch at a moment in time.
 This option is required if no branch is specified.

---path:
+**--path:**
   A specific file or directory path in your repository to download.
 Make sure the value of this option should be a valid repository path.
 This option is required.

---type:
+**--type:**
   Indicates the given path is a file or directory.
 You can specify the value f or file if the requested path is a file and d or dir for a directory.
 This option is required.

---destination:
+**--destination:**
   Destination directory path to download the file(s).
 Make sure the user who runs this command has write permission to download the file in this directory.
-Current directory would be considered as the default destination if this parameter is not specified while running the fetch command.
+Current directory would be considered as the default destination if this option is not specified while running the fetch command.
 This option is optional.

---http_ssl_verify:
+**--http_ssl_verify:**
   Boolean flag to enable or disable the SSL certificate verification.
 This is option is enabled by default and you should specify the value of http_ssl_verify False if you want to disable SSL certificate verification.
 This option is optional.

---verbose:
+**--verbose:**
   Enable debug level logging.

---quiet:
+**--quiet:**
   Make little or no noise during the file transfer.

 Supports
 --------